CarlosSilvaFortes/gothic-tech-druidism/README.md

 ### License Terms

 You are free to:

-* **Share** — copy and redistribute the material in any medium or format
+- **Share** — copy and redistribute the material in any medium or format
-* **Adapt** — remix, transform, and build upon the material for any purpose, even commercially.
+- **Adapt** — remix, transform, and build upon the material for any purpose, even commercially.

 The licensor cannot revoke these freedoms as long as you follow the license terms.

 Under the following terms:

-* **Attribution** — You must give appropriate credit to both authors (Carlos Fortes and WynneFaye), provide a link to the license, and indicate if changes were made.
+- **Attribution** — You must give appropriate credit to both authors (Carlos Fortes and WynneFaye), provide a link to the license, and indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

-* **No additional restrictions** — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.
+- **No additional restrictions** — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

 ### Important Clarification

-**Attribution Requirement**: Any use of this paper or the Daemon Architecture described within it requires proper attribution to both authors.
+**Attribution Requirement**: Any use of this paper or Gothic Tech Druidism described within it requires proper attribution to both authors.
 This requirement applies regardless of context, medium, or purpose of use.

 ### Implementation Guidelines

-When implementing the Daemon Architecture described in this paper:
+When implementing the Gothic Tech Druidism described in this paper:

-* Proper citation in academic contexts should follow standard citation formats, crediting both Carlos Fortes and WynneFaye as co-authors
+- Proper citation in academic contexts should follow standard citation formats, crediting both Carlos Fortes and WynneFaye as co-authors
-* Implementation with another AI system should acknowledge both the original research publication and any new contributions
+- Implementation with another AI system should acknowledge both the original research publication and any new contributions
-* Commercial applications must include appropriate attribution to both authors in accordance with the license terms
+- Commercial applications must include appropriate attribution to both authors in accordance with the license terms

 Copyright © 2025 - Carlos Fortes & WynneFaye